ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ```
 ## Editor Instance

-In most cases there is no need to break the encapsulation provided by `CKEditor` React component as editor's configuration and events handlers are configurable via component's properties.
-However If you need access to the {@linkapi CKEDITOR.editor } object, you can use the `editor` property of the component's instance:
+In most cases there is no need to break the encapsulation provided by the CKEditor 4 React component as the editor configuration and events handlers are configurable with the component's properties.
+However, if you need access to the {@linkapi CKEDITOR.editor } object, you can use the `editor` property of the component's instance:

 ```javascript
 component.editor.getData();
 ```

 Please note that this property is initialised asynchronously, after mounting the component.

+## CKEditor 4 React Integration Demo

+See the {@linksdk react working "CKEditor 4 React Integration" sample} that showcases the most iomportant features of the integration, including choosing the editor type, configuration and events and setting up two-way data binding.